hydralang/humboldt-doc/source/glossary.rst

        A process whereby information about a peer is obtained, enabling connection to that peer.

+   distributed hash tables
+   DHT
+       A method of splitting up data across nodes, based on a *consistent hash* (a hash function which does not depend on the number of buckets).
+DHT systems often employ routing strategies that send messages to the nodes with an address as close as possible to the address implied by the data.

    extended conduit URI
        A conduit URI that may contain DNS names and an indication of a discovery mechanism.
 These may be used by administrative clients to discover peers which a node will then be directed to connect to.

+   gossip protocols
+       Protocols based on frequent, pair-wise interaction between nodes in order to disseminate information across the network.

+   link-state routing protocols
+       Routing protocols where the nodes periodically send out messages to all nodes about their own state, including currently active links.
+They are opposed to distance-vector routing protocols, where nodes advertise all other nodes they can see, but only to their immediate neighbors.

    message confidentiality
    encryption